November 2008 Archives

 • Doing nothing about oil refinery toxic emission control which Congress mandated.

 In other odious news, a Department of the Interior rule proposed at the beginning of the year would get rid of the ban against carrying loaded firearms in National Parks.
 77% of retired National Park Service employees oppose this change.
-Would you want to run into a retired Cheney taking popshots at birds while hiking though the Grand Tetons?
-The other danger is that lifting the ban would increase "impulse" kills of wildlife.
+The Park Service might be thinking along the lines of, how would you like to run into a retired Vice President Cheney taking popshots at birds while you're hiking with your family though the Grand Tetons?
+The other danger is that lifting the ban would increase "impulse" kills of wildlife by gun-toting hikers.

-Other Bush rules, these from the Department of Health and Human services would allow healthcare workers to deny certain services that they morally oppose, and would strengthen the requirements on certain HIV and AIDS grantees to explicitly oppose prostitution and sex trafficking.
+Some more Bush rules, these from the Department of Health and Human services, would allow healthcare workers to deny certain services that they morally oppose, and would strengthen the requirements on certain HIV and AIDS grantees to explicitly oppose prostitution and sex trafficking.
 These populations are the very populations that most need the services and education about HIV/AIDS, and who are at risk of spreading the disease throughout the population.

-The good news is, some of these rules are the type of regulations that Obama is planning to reverse.
+The only good news is that some of these rules are the type of regulations that the Obama administration plans to reverse.
 The administration appointed Susan Wood to be co-chair of the president-elect's advisory committee for women's health.
 She recently told Bloomberg News: "We have been going in the wrong direction and we need to turn it around and be promoting prevention and family-planning services and strengthening public health."

 However OMB Watch warns: